abego/yaml-sourcemap/README.md

 ![Mapping between YAML document text and Data (JSON pointer) ](abego-yaml-sourcemap-core/src/main/javadoc/org/abego/yaml/sourcemap/doc-files/breadcrumbs-demo.png)

-That application also illustrates what "bidirectional mapping" means:
+That application also is also a use case for "bidirectional mapping":

 - After a click in the YAML text (the source) the source map is used to find the address of the data created by the text at the click location.
-This address/JSON Pointer is then used to update the Breadcrumbs bar.
+This address/JSON Pointer is then used to update the Breadcrumbs bar. _(YAML Text -> Data)_
 - Clicking a breadcrumb in the Breadcrumbs bar navigates the text cursor in the YAML text to the location corresponding to that breadcrumb.
 (Every breadcrumb actually is a JSON Pointer).
-The source map provides the proper location for every given JSON Pointer/breadcrumb.
+The source map provides the proper location for every given JSON Pointer/breadcrumb.  _(Data -> YAML Text)_

 [1]: https://tools.ietf.org/html/rfc6901